TimothyLai1121/Quiz-Javascript/README.md

 * Create a function that allows the user to save their initials and score after the game is over.

-[1]You should use JavaScript to hide and show questions and answers, handle user input, update the timer and validate if the answer is correct.
+[^1]You should use JavaScript to hide and show questions and answers, handle user input, update the timer and validate if the answer is correct.
-[2]Please note that this is just a general overview and there are many different ways you could implement this project.
-I recommend looking into JavaScript frameworks such as React or Angular, and libraries like Jquery for DOM manipulation.